ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 ### 1.5 Fields of Application

-The `Identity Actor Model` is versatile and applies to a wide range of domains, including:
+The `Identity Actor Model` is versatile and applies to a wide range of domains, including, but not limited to:

-- **Cloud Computing**: Secure and precise access control for cloud resources.
+- **Cloud Computing**: Secure and precise access control for cloud resources and services.
 - **Microservices**: Enforcing secure interactions while maintaining isolation.
 - **API Management**: Providing controlled and auditable API access.
 - **IoT and Edge Computing**: Managing secure device-to-cloud and edge interactions.